ildarsafin/personal-journal-archived/README.md

 License
 -------
-Timetracker is distributed under the MIT license.
+PersonalJournal is distributed under the MIT license.